Iamvivek-gupta/interview/challenge.md

 ---

 This script should help you clearly communicate your experience and impress the interviewer by demonstrating your practical knowledge and problem-solving skills.

+# Docubay Project explanation

+previously one of my project, I also  worked in an OTT domain company called Docubay, which is a product-based company.
+Users can watch popular documentaries in their own country if they have a valid subscription.
+They can purchase monthly, quarterly, and half-yearly subscriptions.
+I was responsible for developing user modules to handle user sign-in, sign-up, forgot password, and reset password functionalities efficiently.
+Additionally, I was responsible for integrating Grabpay, a Singapore-based payment gateway, to handle one-time payments for user transactions and create user subscriptions.

+To interact with users, I also integrated third-party services to manage notifications.
+For SMS notifications, I used Twilio, and for email notifications, I used SendGrid.

+Use Cases of Notification Service:

+Subscription Reminders: Notifying users about upcoming subscription renewals or expirations.
+Payment Confirmations: Sending confirmation messages after successful transactions.
+Promotional Offers: Informing users about special offers or discounts.
+Account Alerts: Notifying users about changes to their account, such as password resets or suspicious activity.
+Content Updates: Informing users about new documentaries or content added to the platform.

+In my previous project at Docubay, an OTT domain company, I was responsible for integrating Grabpay, a Singapore-based payment gateway, to handle one-time payments for user transactions and create user subscriptions.

+There is two type Payment Gateway :

+One-time Payment Gateway: For example, if a monthly subscription plan costs ₹500, the user can pay ₹500 at once.
+Subscription-based Payment Gateway: For instance, if a yearly plan costs ₹5000, users might prefer to pay in installments (EMI).
+My Role: I integrated the Grabpay one-time payment gateway to manage user transactions and create subscriptions.

+Technical Implementation:

+API Communication: I used the Axios library in Node.js to communicate with the Grabpay transaction API.
+Process Flow:
+User Object: We pass the user object to the transaction API.
+Validation: Once the details are validated, we receive a redirect URL in the response.
+Redirect: The user clicks on the redirect URL and is taken to the Grabpay transaction page.
+Payment Options: Users can choose from UPI, credit/debit card, and internet banking to purchase subscriptions.
+Webhook Confirmation: After the payment is deducted from the user’s account, we receive a confirmation from the webhook API.
+Subscription Creation: If the payment is successful, we create the user subscription in our database, allowing users to watch documentaries seamlessly.
+Notification Integration:

+SMS Notifications: Using Twilio.
+Email Notifications: Using SendGrid.
+Use Cases of Notification Service:

+Subscription Reminders: Notifying users about upcoming renewals or expirations.
+Payment Confirmations: Sending confirmation messages after successful transactions.
+Promotional Offers: Informing users about special offers or discounts.
+Account Alerts: Notifying users about changes to their account.